-Tharp cites the work of the philosopher Karl Popper, the psychologists Daniel Kahneman and Amos Tversky, and leading trading system programmers with equal relevance.
+Tharp gives equal weight to the work of philosopher Karl Popper, the psychologists Daniel Kahneman and Amos Tversky, and leading trading system programmers.

 It turns out that an investment philosophy is much like a life philosophy.

 Each of us has to develop our own trading philosophy.
-It must be molded carefully to fit our personality.
+It must be molded carefully to fit our personalities.

-I like to think of different approaches to trading like competing styles in martial arts.
+I like to think of different approaches to trading as competing styles in martial arts.